"We step forth into life with our dreams but we are pierced by life's reality as well."

 Throughout life, we all experience many types and degrees of grief.
 In addition to death, all other losses need to be fully grieved in order to maintain consistent emotional well-being.
 Besides grieving a physical death, a child might need to grieve a divorce, a wife might need to fully grieve the loss of her spouse's health, a teenager might need to grieve the end of his relationship.

 You might need to grieve your lost dreams.
 You might need to grieve because you have fundamental core value differences with someone you love.
 Or, you might have inner child aspects inside that need to grieve because love and safety were not provided in the past.

 It is typical to cycle through the various stages of grief.
 When you are processing a loss, you might cycle through panic and anger, for example.
 Resisting your loss, you might try to control your circumstances or other people, and then fall into despair when you cannot.
 With time, you will exhaust yourself and likely need to withdraw into a deep depression (a place of deep rest) until you find a natural place of acceptance for your loss.

 THE SIX STAGES OF GRIEF

 1. NUMBNESS AND DENIAL

 To initially cope with loss it is common to go in a state of shock and denial.
 Denial helps you to pace your feelings of grief, but it also makes you feel numb, hard and frozen.
 As you proceed through the grieving process, all the feelings you have been denying about your loss will eventually need to surface.

 2. ANXIETY AND PANIC

 When you feel anxiety, deeper feelings about your loss will pierce through your denial.
 Anxiety and panic will chip away at your emotional numbness, hardness or frozenness to indicate that you need to go into the deeper stages of grief so that it can be resolved.
-It is also important to note that once co-regulation with a loved one is gone, your nervous system can experience anxiety and fear and panic attacks.
+It is also important to note that once co-regulation with a loved one is gone, your nervous system can experience anxiety, fear, and panic attacks.